-CONSOLIDATION . . .
-A district (such as the District) has the legal authority to consolidate with other districts and, in connection therewith, to provide for the consolidation of its road system with the road system(s) of the district(s) with which it is consolidating.
+CONSOLIDATION...
+A district (such as the District) has the legal authority to consolidate with other districts and, in connection therewith, to provide for the consolidation of its utility system with the utility system(s) of the district(s) with which it is consolidating.
 The revenues of the consolidated system may be pledged equally to all first lien bonds of the consolidating districts.
-No representation is made that the District will consolidate its road system with any other district.
+No representation is made that the District will consolidate its utility system with any other district.

 ANNEXATION . . .
-The District lies within the extraterritorial jurisdiction of the City of Austin, Texas (the "City").
-Under Texas law, the City cannot annex territory within a district unless it annexes the entire district; however, under legislation effective December, 2017, the City may not annex the District unless (i) such annexation has been approved by a majority of those voting in an election held for that purpose within the area to be annexed, and (ii) if the registered voters in the area to be annexed do not own more than 50 percent of the land in the area, a petition has been signed by more than 50 percent of the landowners consenting to the annexation.
-Notwithstanding the preceding sentence, the described election and petition process does not apply during the term of a strategic partnership agreement between the City and the District specifying the procedures for full purpose annexation of all or a portion of the District.
-See "Strategic Partnership" below, for a description of the terms of the Strategic Partnership Agreement between the City and the District.
-Annexation is a policy-making matter within the discretion of the Mayor and the City Council of Austin, Texas.
+The District is located entirely within the extraterritorial jurisdiction of the City.
+The Texas Legislature enacted significant changes to annexation laws by passing Senate Bill 6 during the 85th Texas Legislature First Special Session and House Bill 347 during the 86th Texas Legislature Regular Session (the "Annexation Laws").
+Pursuant to changes in general law made by these bills, the City may annex the District only if (i) such annexation has been approved by a majority of those voting in an election held for that purpose within the area to be annexed, and (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the landowners consenting to the creation.
+Changes implemented by the Annexation Laws could interfere with future efforts of the City to annex land within the District.

+If a municipal utility district is annexed, the municipality must assume the assets, functions, and obligations of the District, including outstanding bonds, and the pledge of taxes will terminate.
+Annexation of territory by the City is a policy-making matter within the discretion of the Mayor and City Council of the City.
+The District makes no representation that the City will ever annex the District and assume its debt.

 STRATEGIC PARTNERSHIP AGREEMENT...
 In accordance with a Strategic Partnership Agreement between the City and the District dated as of June 4, 2012, as amended by an Amendment No. 1 to Strategic Partnership Agreement between the District and the City dated November 21, 2015 (as amended, the "SPA"), the City may convert all of the remaining land within the District to full purpose annexation status at such time as it determines such conversion to be appropriate, subject to the terms of the Consent Agreement between the City, the District and the Developer dated April 13, 2012 (the "Consent Agreement") and the SPA, but, except as otherwise provided in the Consent Agreement, in no event sooner than December 31, 2037.
+Additionally, the District is also subject to certain approvals for the issuance of bonds pursuant to the Consent Agreement.
+The District expects to obtain all necessary approvals for the issuance of the Bonds from the City on July 29, 2021.